Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

-for some (may be equal) $\cll{e}$ and $\cll{f}$, then by Claim (*) there is a $\dll{e}{f}$-diagonal.
-It follows immediately that all even right diagonals are either $\dll{1}{2}$ or $\dll{e}{f}$.
-Then all colors of the odd nodes are mutually twin, and either they admit Case~\ref{case1} or~\ref{case2}, or merging two colors leads to one of these cases, We emphasize that there are no odd right binary or one-color diagonals, because (4,4) is not a period; as follows, all odd left diagonals are $\dll{a}{b}$- or $\dll{c}{d}$-diagonals.
-Anyways, p.1 of the statement takes place.
+for some (maybe equal) $\cll{e}$ and $\cll{f}$, then by Claim~\ref{cl:chain} there is an $\dll{e}{f}$-diagonal.
+It follows immediately that all even R-diagonals are either $\dll{1}{2}$ or $\dll{e}{f}$.
+Then all colors of nodes of the same parity are mutually twin, and p.\,(i) of the proposition statement takes place.